-- 2 tbsp vinegar white or lemon juice
+- 2 tbsp white vinegar white or lemon juice

 - Add milk and cream to a sauce pan.
-Bring just up to a simmer (not over) over medium high heat.
+Bring just up to a simmer (not boil) over medium high heat.

 - Remove from heat, stir in vinegar and salt.
 Let sit for 5 minutes for curds to form, you should see them lumping up on the back of the spoon and in the mixture.

 - Pour mixture through two layers of cheese cloth (or 3 layer for a thicker ricotta) and allow the thin, pale liquid to strain out into a bowl or container.
 You can also do this directly over the sink if you use a colander underneath the straining material to hold it up.

 - What is left in the straining material is the ricotta cheese!
 Store in a container in the fridge for up to 5 days.

 - Whole milk and heavy cream is preferred for this recipe.